stombeur/open-eid/index.md

 - Provide opensource alternative for e-ID card reading and signing for modern browsers
 - Read e-ID card content
+- Sign content using e-ID card
+- Sign JAR files using e-ID card
+- Sign XML using e-ID card
+- Sign DOCX using e-ID card
-- Sign content and documents using e-ID card
+- Sign PDF documents using e-ID card
 - KISS (Keep It Simple and Secure)
 - Linux version
 - Mobile version "à-la" itsme for Android & iOS

 *Authentication is not a project goal.
-This can be achieved using mutual SSL.*
+Since signing is now available, the signing procedure can be used to provide authentication.*

 ## Developement tools